pusher-community/real-time-laravel/chat/chat.md

 });
 ```

 <i class="fa fa-rocket fa-2"></i> Refresh the page and this time you'll see a `POST` request to `/chat/auth` which succeeds.
-But if you check browser console you'll see a log message saying `Pusher : No callbacks on private-chat for pusher:subscription_error`.
+But if you check the browser console you'll see a log message saying `Pusher : No callbacks on private-chat for pusher:subscription_error`.

-This is because the authentication endpoint needs to return a signature that can then be used as part of the subscription with the Pusher service.
-If when Pusher fails to validate the signature the subscription will be disallowed.
-In this case out endpoint isn't returning any data so the subscription is obviously going to fail.
+This is because the authentication endpoint (`/pusher/auth`) needs to return a signature that can then be used by the Pusher JavaScript library as part of the subscription with the Pusher service.
+If the Pusher service fails to validate the signature the subscription will be disallowed.
+In this case our endpoint isn't returning any data so the subscription is obviously going to fail.

-If you look at the parameters passed in the `POST` request to `/chat/auth` you'll see a `socket_id` and a `channel_name`.
+<i class="fa fa-rocket fa-2"></i> If you look at the parameters passed in the `POST` request to `/chat/auth` you'll see a `socket_id` and a `channel_name`.
 The `socket_id` is a unique ID for the connection to Pusher and the `channel_name` is the name of the channel that the client is attempting to subscribe to.

 ![](../assets/img/network-auth-post.png)